Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I posted a question on my Facebook Page what photographers were doing while things are shut down.
+I posted a question on my Facebook Page about what photographers were doing while things were shut down.
 Alan Hess responded with a great idea to review and work on your archives.

-Remember all those times when you said you need to get around to organizing your photos or processing some older images?
-Being stuck at home is a good time to work on those archives
+Remember when you said you need to get around to organizing your photos or processing some older images?
+Being stuck at home is a good time to work on those archives.

 There are a lot of photographers who never get around to printing and displaying their own work.
 I’m sad to say that I used to be one of them, where Lee always had family photos and portraits on her walls.

-We started hanging up some of our work an I have to say, I like it!
-I had a few photos in my home office, but now we're printing things and hanging our photos around the house.
+We started hanging up some of our work, and I have to say, I like it!
+I had a few photos in my home office, but now we’re printing things and hanging our photos around the house.

-Being stuck at home is a great time to learn more about your photography and post processing.
-My go-to resource for photography training is KelbyOne (link below).
+Being stuck at home is a great time to learn more about your photography and post-processing.
+My go-to resource for photography training is KelbyOne.

 Speaking of Matt Kloskowski, he’s providing free webinars for photographers during the great COVID-19 lockdown.
 Check out his site (link below) for some free training, and he’s also offering 50% discounts on his courses.

-YouTube is a bit of hit and miss for photography training.
-I think it's great for individual topics, but it's not as organized or curated as a course.
+YouTube is a bit of a hit-and-miss for photography training.
+I think it’s great for individual topics, but it’s not as organized or curated as a course.